Hedonic regression: Hedonic models outside of real estate valuation

 Aside from its use in housing market estimations, Hedonic regression has also seen use as a means for testing assumptions in spatial economics, and is commonly applied to operations in tax assessment, litigation, academic studies, and other mass appraisal projects.

 Appraisal methodology more or less treats hedonic regression as a more statistically robust form of the sales comparison approach, making it a popular means for assessment in any market or economic sector in which valuation between two categorically similar (or same) goods (such as two different kitchenware sets) can differ greatly based on additional factors (such as whether the pots and pans made of copper, cast iron, stone, etc, or what non-stick coating, if any, was applied) or constituent goods (including a steamer basket for one of the pots or having the largest pot be a Dutch oven) that strongly influence or semi-exclusively determine the unified good's value.

 History

 Hedonic modeling was first published in the 1920s as a method for valuing the demand and the price of farm land.
-However, the history of hedonic regression traces its roots to Church (1939), which was an analysis of automobile prices and automobile features.
+However, the history of hedonic regression traces its roots to Court (1939), which was an analysis of automobile prices and automobile features.
 Hedonic regression is presently used for creating the Consumer Price Index (CPI).